giantswarm/rfc/multi-layer-app-config/README.md

 The merge order for config maps will be:

 1. Catalog (P = 0)
-1. ConfigMap: nginx-ingress-controller-high-priority (P = 10)
+1. ConfigMap: ingress-nginx-high-priority (P = 10)
-1. ConfigMap: nginx-ingress-controller-pre-cluster (P = 25)
+1. ConfigMap: ingress-nginx-pre-cluster (P = 25)
 1. ConfigMap: ingress-controller-values (P = 50)
-1. ConfigMap: nginx-ingress-controller-pre-user (P = 75)
+1. ConfigMap: ingress-nginx-pre-user (P = 75)
-1. ConfigMap: nginx-ingress-controller-app-user-values (P = 100)
+1. ConfigMap: ingress-nginx-app-user-values (P = 100)
-1. ConfigMap: nginx-ingress-controller-post-user (P = 125, position in the list: 1)
+1. ConfigMap: ingress-nginx-post-user (P = 125, position in the list: 1)
-1. ConfigMap: nginx-ingress-controller-final (P = 125, position in the list: 4)
+1. ConfigMap: ingress-nginx-final (P = 125, position in the list: 4)

 #### Pros